upenn-embedded/final-project-s25-slay/README.md

 | SRS-06 | The system must cycle through the lighting settings (on, off, and photo-sensitive) using GPIO input from the push button       |

 * We have acheived SRS-01, SRS-02, and SRS-03, SRS-04, and SRS-06.
+* SRS-01: The LCD reflects updates to the Row count and Stitch Count (SRS-01).
+* SRS-02: To meet SRS-02, we have assembled a photoresistor to control the LED when the light_state mode is set to 2 (automatic light).
-* In essence, the double-tap feature (SRS-03) recognizes a complete stitch and decrements the stitch count on the LCD, along with the corresponding Row Number.
+* SRS-03: In essence, the double-tap feature (SRS-03) recognizes a complete stitch and decrements the stitch count on the LCD, along with the corresponding Row Number.
-* The current stitch is then updated in the stitch array (SRS-04) and the LCD reflects these changes (SRS-01).
+* SRS-04: The current stitch is then updated in the stitch array (SRS-04) so that the LCD has the appropriate information to update.
-* *To meet SRS-02, we have assembled a photoresistor to control the LED when the light_state mode is set to 2 (automatic light).*

-  * Looking forward, the light_state mode button and the undo button should be accessible via the product casing.
-The photoresistor will sit inside one of the four holes on the front of the casing to measure the local light level of the user's environment.
+* SRS-05 has successfully been implemented as seen in the [Final Project Video ](https://drive.google.com/file/d/1_W0UwIyP7mg_kFss9ftgZAqXV4yOeQi2/view?usp=sharing)[Validation: SRS-05].
 * SRS-06 has successfully been implemented as seen in the [LED Video](https://drive.google.com/file/d/1rop4UisXuNpcv3D3Y8GjMGgq3QFZKBxQ/view?usp=sharing) [Validation: SRS-06]
 * *To collect data and outcomes, we printed out debug statements to show when timeout occurs as the MCU counts the taps:*

   * *[Data &amp; Outcomes Collection Video](https://drive.google.com/file/d/1Yq7oVvZ5S_ueSjLSNFNJSymn8EN_ghqG/view?usp=sharing) [Validation: SRS-01, SRS-02, SRS -03, SRS-04]*
-* SRS-05 has successfully been implemented as seen in the [Final Project Video ](https://drive.google.com/file/d/1_W0UwIyP7mg_kFss9ftgZAqXV4yOeQi2/view?usp=sharing)[Validation: SRS-05].

 #### 3.2 Hardware Requirements Specification (HRS) Results